 The Aerospike Shared-Memory Tool (ASMT) backs up and restores Aerospike shared memory segments to disk, enabling warm restart across reboots in an Aerospike Database Enterprise Edition (EE) cluster.
 The tool backs up primary indexes, secondary indexes, and data stages from the server node (host machine) memory to the file system.
 After the backup, the server node can reboot without the time-consuming stage of rebuilding the indexes.

 This tool is not intended for namespaces where the primary index is configured on Persistent Memory or Flash (SSDs), as those would persist upon an instance restart.

-If you needed to restart the server hosting an Aerospike Database cluster node, you would:
+Follow this process to restart the machine hosting an Aerospike Database cluster node:

 - Cleanly shut down the Aerospike cluster node process (

 asmtto save the node's primary index by copying it from shared memory to files on your file system.